Jordi Escobar

-Jordi Escobar Fernández (born 10 February 2002) is a Spanish footballer who plays as a forward for Portuguese club AVS Futebol SAD.
+Jordi Escobar Fernández (born 10 February 2002) is a Spanish professional footballer who plays as a forward for AD Ceuta FC.

 Club career

 Early career

 Escobar was born in Sant Cebrià de Vallalta, Barcelona, Catalonia, and started his career at CF Tordera at the age of five.
 In 2009, after scoring 87 goals in one of the two seasons at Tordera, he joined CE Riudarenes, which had their youth squads controlled by FC Barcelona; he moved to La Masia just months after joining Riudarenes.

 In 2012, after failing to settle at Barça and a subsequent loan to FE Calella, Escobar joined RCD Espanyol's youth setup.
 On 18 June 2015, he agreed to a deal with Valencia CF.

 Valencia

 On 5 January 2018, aged just 15, Valencia reached an agreement with Escobar to renew his contract until 2022.
-He was called up to the first team by manager Marcelino García Toral to make the pre-season in July, and made his debut for the club in a friendly against Galatasaray SK on the 21th; at the age of just 16 years, 5 months and 11 days, he became the fourth-youngest to debut for the club.
+He was called up to the first team by manager Marcelino García Toral to make the pre-season in July, and made his debut for the club in a friendly against Galatasaray SK on the 21st; at the age of just 16 years, 5 months and 11 days, he became the fourth-youngest to debut for the club.

 Escobar made his senior debut with the reserves on 2 September 2018, playing the last 12 minutes of a 0–1 Segunda División B away loss against CD Teruel.
 He scored his first senior goal on 3 November, but in a 1–3 loss at SD Ejea.